-Queen’s offers training in three main 'modes':
+Queen’s offers training in two main 'modes':

 - 'College-style' (Track 1) weekday training known as the Queen's Daytime Course (QDC).
 Students can be resident on-site; live nearby and commute each day; or live further away and commute weekly (being present at Queen’s Monday-Thursday).
 Most Track 1 students are full-time, but for some students there may be an option to stretch your training over an extra year and be part-time.
 Most Track 1 students study for 2 or 3 years.

 - 'Course-style' (Track 2) is part-time training known to Anglicans as the Queen's Regional Course (QRC) and to Methodists as the Queen's Connexional Course (QCC).